2016 NBA Schedule

 TNT will televise 20 Thursday doubleheaders.
 The network will also air NBA All-Star 2017 festivities from Feb.
 17-19, culminating with the NBA’s 66th All-Star Game on Sunday, Feb.
 19.

 ESPN’s schedule includes 41 games on Wednesdays and 29 on Fridays.
 The network’s telecasts will be available via WatchESPN.
 ESPN Deportes (ESPN’s Spanish-language U.S. sports network) will also televise a full slate of regular-season games.

 The NBA on TNT, ESPN, ABC and NBA TV will present flexible scheduling throughout the regular season in order to provide the most compelling matchups to a national audience.

-For the 14th straight season, ABC will exclusively broadcast The Finals, which tips off in June 2016.
-This season, TNT is the exclusive home of the 2016 NBA Western Conference Finals and ESPN will exclusively televise the 2016 NBA Eastern Conference Finals.
+For the 15th straight season, ABC will exclusively broadcast The Finals, which tips off in June 2017.
+TNT is the exclusive home of the 2017 Eastern Conference Finals, and ESPN will exclusively televise the 2017 Western Conference Finals.

 Once again, NBA LEAGUE PASS will offer up to 40 live, out-of-market games each week through television, broadband and mobile for fans who want to watch their favorite teams, players and matchups from outside their local markets (blackout restrictions apply).
 Games included in NBA LEAGUE PASS will be in addition to those available on TNT, ESPN, ABC and NBA TV as well as local networks (such as a regional sports network and/or over-the-air station).